 Leaving all anecdotes aside, let us look at the scientific evidence.
 Considering the value of this question in our day-to-day lives, I’ll summarize music psychology research here.

-The truth is that people do listen to music while working or learning.
+The truth is that people do listen to music while working or learning, so taking a philosophical approach isn’t helpful.
 The questions we need to ask are:

 Let us find out.

 The effect of background music on work quality, productivity, learning, and creativity

 - 1. Music & creative design